 When the actual euthanasia solution is given intravenously, it takes 1-2 minutes to fully take effect.
 Sometimes, the biggest challenge is finding a vein on an older pet, especially on one that is dehydrated so sometimes, it can take more than one attempt to find a vein.
 Because the pet is sedated, he/she is only minimally aware.
 To facilitate finding the vein, Dr. Angel may need to clip some fur and/or apply a tourniquet to the leg.
 As the euthanasia solution is given, the breathing, then the heart and brain activity will slow and then stop.
 Rarely, some brief twitching from nerve activity can occur, even after the pet has passed.
 Very rarely, the pet can take a “sigh” or deep breathe as the diaphragm spasms, even after the pet is gone.
 By listening to the heart, Dr. Angel confirms that the pet’s heart has stopped beating and the pet has passed.

-Arrangements can be made for a cremation, and this is coordinated through Dr Angel.
-Transportation is provided to NorCal Veterinary Emergency and Specialty Hospital (located in Daly City) by Dr. Angel where the pet is kept until the pet cemetery, Animal Memorial Service (AMS), located in Gilroy, picks up the pet for an individual cremation or communal cremation.
+Arrangements can be made for a cremation, and this is coordinated through Dr. Angel.
+Animal Memorial Service (AMS), located in Gilroy, will pick up the pet for an individual cremation or communal cremation.

-Individual cremation- When an individual cremation is desired, then the pet’s body is cremated alone and those pet’s ashes are placed in an urn.
-The ashes and urn are then returned to NorCal Veterinary Emergency and Specialty Hospital where Dr. Angel picks up the urn.
+Individual cremation – When an individual cremation is desired, then the pet’s body is cremated alone and those pet’s ashes are placed in an urn.
 This process typically takes 1-2 weeks and Dr. Angel will contact you when the urn is available for pick up.
+Also included along with the urn is an individualized laser scanned image of your pet’s paw print that is put on paper with a poem.

 At an additional charge, customization of standard urns and orders for special urns can be obtained including urns with photographs, laser engraving, other vase urns, rock urns and paw prints.
 Please note that custom orders can take longer, up to 3-4 weeks.
 Also, AMS takes a digital print of the pet’s paws which is stored in their database so that additional memorial products can be ordered through their product catalog.
 For specific details and costs, please review their product catalog.
 Such requests are directly submitted to Animal Memorial Service and paid for through their website.
 For additional information, please visit www.animalmemorialservice.com, email them at firstname.lastname@example.org or call them at (888) 255-1002 or (408) 847-1002.